Bucket Testing | The Who, What, Why, and How of Bucket Testing

 By bucket testing different versions of a site or app, businesses can ensure that they are providing the best possible experience for their users.

-How Bucket Testing Works
+How Does Bucket Testing Work?

 When it comes to digital customer experience optimization, bucket testing is a powerful tool that can help you understand how your visitors interact with your site or app.
 By tracking the actions of a group of users as they navigate through your site or use your app, you can identify areas where there are opportunities for improvement.